Turistforeningen/node-dnt-api/README.md

 #### query parameter

-The `query` parameter can at the moment have eith one of two properties:
+The `query` parameter can at the moment have eith one, or both, of the following
+properties:

 1. `sherpa_id` - which is the local user id for Sherpa 3.
 2. `medlemsnummer` which is the membership number for a given membership.